 According to the NHS website, people at high risk of contracting coronavirus are those who have undergone organ transplants or cancer treatments, have blood or bone marrow cancer, have a severe lung condition, a weakened immune system or are pregnant.

 Some people with serious underlying health conditions face the highest risk of being hospitalised by #coronavirus.

 Here's the list of people who must not leave their home for ANY reason [Tap to expand ⤵️] pic.twitter.com/Nc88MqTNLG

 — Department of Health and Social Care (@DHSCgovuk) March 29, 2020

 Timothy Goodwin, 36, has Cystic Fibrosis (CF).
 CF is an hereditary disorder which causes the build-up of mucus in the lungs and digestive system, resulting in problems in these organs along with other complications such as diabetes and sinus infections.
 Mr Goodwin is classed as someone at high risk of severe illness if he catches Coronavirus.

 “Is it Coronavirus or just another chest infection?”

 Timothy Goodwin, cystic fibrosis sufferer

-The World Health Organisation identifies a dry cough and shortness of breath as symptoms of Coronavirus but for a CF sufferer these are symptoms they have to deal with every day of their lives.
-Mr Goodwin said, it’s difficult to tell the difference between “is it coronavirus or just another chest infection?
-But I won’t be able to tell as the government isn’t allowing testing to be done.”
+The World Health Organisation identifies a dry cough and shortness of breath as symptoms of coronavirus but for a CF sufferer these are symptoms they have to deal with every day.
+Mr Goodwin said, ‘It’s difficult to tell the difference between “is it coronavirus or just another chest infection?” but I won’t be able to tell as the government isn’t allowing testing to be done.’

-Due to the recent guidelines set by the government and NHS, Mr Goodwin is now having to isolate himself for a minimum of 12 weeks and is being advised not to leave his home.
-The NHS also told him to stay three steps away from others indoor as well.
+Due to recent guidelines set by the government and NHS, Mr Goodwin is having to isolate himself for a minimum of 12 weeks and is being advised not to leave his home.
+The NHS also advised him to stay three steps away from others indoors as well.